-We are committed to embedding a positive risk-aware culture that promotes proactive risk management and informed decision making.
+We are committed to embedding a positive risk-aware culture promoting proactive risk management and informed decision making.

 The identification and effective management of risk is an integral part of business planning and governance processes.
 We manage risk through our Risk Management Policy and Framework, which provides a structured and consistent approach to identifying, analysing and mitigating risk.
-Identifying risks and determining what we need to have in place to reduce them to an acceptable level is vitally important in developing branch plans, fraud and corruption control measures, business continuity arrangements, and strategic plans for the Office.
+Identifying risks and determining what we need in place to reduce them to an acceptable level is vitally important in developing branch plans, fraud and corruption control measures, business continuity arrangements, and strategic plans for the IGIS.

-The Risk Management Framework has been developed to make risk management efficient, effective and consistent.
+The Risk Management Framework has been developed to make risk management efficient, effective and applied consistently across the office.

-The Risk Management Framework requires risk owners to be responsible for risks identified in the risk register, which includes responsibility for related controls and mitigation strategies.
-The Governance Directorate coordinates biannual reviews with risk owners which are considered at a meeting of our Executive Board.
-In addition, the Audit Committee provides advice to the Inspector-General about our risk framework, governance, compliance, and financial accountability.
-The Audit Committee is supported by an internal audit program that is tailored to the size and functions of a small agency, and is supplied through externally contracted arrangements.
+The Risk Management Framework requires risk owners to be responsible for risks identified in the risk register, including responsibility for related controls and mitigation strategies.
+The Governance Directorate coordinates biannual reviews with risk owners, which are considered by our Executive Board.
+The Audit Committee also provides advice to the Inspector-General about our risk framework, governance, compliance, and financial accountability.
+The Audit Committee is supported by an internal audit program tailored to the size and functions of a small agency, and delivered through externally contracted arrangements.